-I am Lecturer in the Department of Computing at Imperial College London.
+I am Senior Lecturer in the Department of Computing at Imperial College London.
 I am head of the human-in-the-loop computing group and I am one of four academics leading the Biomedical Image Analysis, BioMedIA collaboratory.
 I co-create intensively with King's College London, Division of Imaging Sciences and Biomedical Engineering, St. Thomas Hospital London and the department of Bioengineering at Imperial.
-I am scientific adviser for ThinkSono Ltd. I am stream lead for the EPSRC Centre for Doctoral Training in Smart Medical Imaging and Deputy Director of the UKRI Centre for Doctoral Training in Artificial Intelligence for Healthcare.
+I am scientific adviser for ThinkSono Ltd. I am stream lead for the EPSRC Centre for Doctoral Training in Smart Medical Imaging and involved in the UKRI Centre for Doctoral Training in Artificial Intelligence for Healthcare.